ChemAxon/jchem-microservices-examples/official-docker-images/README.md

 # What could be on volumes?

-* `/app/jws/jws-db/data` folder contains all the data you uplaod to JMS DB.
+* `/app/jws/jws-db/data` folder contains all the data you upload to JMS DB.
 * `/app/jws/jws-config/common-config` folder conatins all the configurations for the services
 * `/app/jws/logs/` folder contains all the log files